Phaethon: Ovid

 Phaethon, however, was adamant, and thus Sol was forced to relent.
 When the day came, the fierce horses that drew the chariot felt that it was empty because of the lack of the sun-god's weight and went out of control.
 Terrified, Phaethon dropped the reins.
-The horses veered from their course, scorching the earth, burning the vegetation, bringing the blood of the Ethiopians to the surface of their skin and so turning it black, changing much of Africa into a desert, drying up rivers and lakes and shrinking the sea.
+The horses veered from their course, scorching the Earth, burning the vegetation, bringing the blood of the Ethiopians to the surface of their skin and so turning it black, changing much of Africa into a desert, drying up rivers and lakes and shrinking the sea.
 Earth cried out to Jupiter who was forced to intervene by striking Phaethon with a lightning bolt.
 Like a falling star, Phaethon plunged blazing into the river Eridanus.

 The epitaph on his tomb was:

 Here Phaethon lies who in the sun-god's chariot fared.
 And though greatly he failed, more greatly he dared.

-Sol, stricken with grief at his son's death, at first refused to resume his work of driving his chariot, but at the appeal of the other gods, including Jupiter, returned to his task.
+Sol, stricken with grief at his son's death, at first refused to resume his work of driving his chariot, but at the appeal of the other gods, including Jupiter who used threats, returned to his task.

 The detail of Phaethon questioning the parentage he otherwise took pride in being the result of Epaphus' words is also present in the works of Servius, who wrote that Epaphus, now presented as the succeeded king of Egypt, mocked Phaethon for being born out of adultery; the outcome is largely the same, as Phaethon travels east to meet his father, gets Helios to promise him any favor, and then drives the chariot with disastrous results.